bedrocklinux/bedrocklinux-website/markdown/0.7/compatibility-and-workarounds.md

 [A bug in steam](https://github.com/ValveSoftware/steam-for-linux/issues/5612) breaks the ability to log into its friends/chat service with Bedrock's timezone handling.
 To work around this, run steam with `TZ` set to your Olson time zone.
 For example:

 	TZ="America/New_York" steam

+### {id="signaldesktop"} signal-desktop
+[Sinal-desktop does not support TZ pointing to a file](https://github.com/signalapp/Signal-Desktop/issues/3085).
+It is likely related to a [bug in chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=811403).
+This breaks the preference window.
+The work around is the same as for steam.
+Simply run signal-desktop with `TZ` set to your Olson time zone, e.g.:

+	TZ="America/New_York" signal-desktop

+### {id="gdb"} gdb
+[GDB runs your program using the shell indicated by your SHELL environment variable if](ftp://ftp.gnu.org/old-gnu/Manuals/gdb/html_node/gdb_19.html).
+This may cause trouble because by default Bedrock sets `SHELL=/bedrock/cross/bin/bash` to ensure that everything using `SHELL` is using the cross subsystem.
+Thus running `strat -r gdb <program>` may not be enough.
+It may be necessary to run it with `SHELL` set to your preferred shell in that stratum, e.g.:

+	SHELL=/bin/sh strat -r <stratum> gdb <program>